a2800276/hexy.js/README.md

   * Case of hex decimals
   * Presence of the ASCII annotation in the right column.

-This mean it's easy to generate exciting dumps like:
+This means it's easy to generate exciting dumps like:

     0000000: 0001 0305 1f0a 0962  .... ...b
     0000008: 6364 6566 6768 696a  cdef ghij